moloni-es/woocommerce/readme.txt

 == Frequently Asked Questions ==

 = Is there a paid version of the plugin? =
-No. The plugin was developed and is made available completely free by the Moloni team.
+No. The plugin was developed and is made available completely free.

 = How much will I have to pay for support? =
 Like the Moloni software, all support is completely free and provided entirely by our Moloni Customer Support team.